-Exposure to Mycobacterium tuberculosis (Mtb), the cause of TB, leads to a spectrum of clinical manifestations ranging from absence of immunological or clinical features to life threatening TB (4-6).
-Among exposed persons with no clinical symptoms, differences in innate immune response (7-9), Mtb-specific antibody production (10-14), interferon- γ (IFN- γ)-independent T cell responses (13-15) and Mtb-specific CD4+ T cell immunity (16, 17) indicate the complexity of Mtb infection control.
+infection control.
 The clinical and public health standards of established Mtb infection are provided by the tuberculin skin test (TST) and IFN- γ release assays (IGRA) (18).
-The two tests measure different aspects of CD4+ and CD8+ T cell-dependent immunity in the periphery(18, 19).
-People who despite documented exposure remain persistently negative in both assays are "resisters" to IFN- γ conversion (20-23) while those with positive tests and no clinical evidence of TB are diagnosed with "latent TB infection (LTBI)" (24).
+The 2 tests measure different aspects of CD4+ and CD8+ T cell-dependent immunity in the periphery (18, 19).
+People who despite documented exposure remain persistently negative in both assays are "resisters" to IFN- γ conversion (20-23), while those with positive tests and no clinical evidence of TB are diagnosed with "latent TB infection" (LTBI) (24).

 The identification of persons who are resistant to establishment of Mtb infection is complicated by the need to quantitate exposure and the lack of tools for direct, early-stage detection of Mtb in the lung.
 Moreover, the assays used to infer infection are conducted in peripheral blood and provide readouts of unknown relevance for protective immune responses in the lung.
-However, the use of both tests does provide a high negative predictive value for risk of tuberculosis, an important aspect when studying infection resistance (25, 26).
-In epidemiological studies, test negativity indicates absence of Mtb infection, however, this does not imply absence of Mtb in alveoli of exposed persons.
-Test negativity is more likely to reflect early clearance of Mtb before the bacilli can trigger an acquired immune response in exposed persons (27, 28).
-Hence, understanding host mechanisms that rule early engagement of Mtb in the pulmonary alveoli and negate establishment of a persistent pulmonary Mtb infection is of critical importance to derive interventions that prevent TB and transmission of Mtb.
+However, the use of both tests does provide a high negative predictive value for risk of TB, an important aspect when studying infection resistance (25, 26).
+In epidemiological studies, test negativity indicates absence of Mtb infection; however, this does not imply absence of Mtb in alveoli of exposed persons.
+Test negativity in persons with high persistent exposure may reflect true Mtb infection resistance or in the context of shorter follow-up indicate early clearance, which is a relative measure of resistance and associated with innate immune correlates (27-30).
+Understanding host mechanisms that rule out early engagement of Mtb in the pulmonary alveoli and persistently negate establishment of a pulmonary Mtb infection is of critical importance to deriving interventions that prevent TB and transmission of Mtb.

-To address this need in the context of HIV-TB, we enrolled PWH who during the pre-ART era had documented low CD4+ cell counts putting them at increased risk of TB.
-Following immune reconstitution by long-term ART, all study participants remained free of TB with a subset being IGRA/TST-negative despite being PWH and living in a region of high TB exposure (12).
-All participants underwent bronchoalveolar lavage (BAL) and we performed single cell RNA sequencing (scRNA-seq) with the resulting alveolar immune cells.
-We found striking differences in BAL cell proportions and transcriptomic state at baseline and in response to Mtb between resisters and LTBI.
-BAL samples from resisters were highly enriched for lymphocytes including subpopulations of CD4+ and CD8+ tissue resident memory (TRM) T cells, and a subpopulation of mycobactericidal poly-cytotoxic T lymphocytes (CTL, GNLY/GZMB/PRF1^{high}) expressing a suite of natural killer (NK) cell receptors.
-Resister alveolar lymphocytes presented higher counts of IFNG transcripts over cells from LTBI samples constitutively and after ex vivo Mtb challenge.
-Resister alveolar macrophages (AM) showed a pronounced shift towards a classically activated M1 phenotype at baseline.
-At 24h post Mtb challenge, transcripts for MICA and its activating NK receptor NKG2D (KLRK1) were strongly over-represented in AM and in poly-CTL of resisters, respectively.
-Combined, our data strongly support a key role of mycobactericidal poly-CTL and activated AM cells in resistance to Mtb infection as determined by IGRA and TST in PWH.
+To address this need in the context of HIV-TB, we enrolled PWH who during the pre-anti-retroviral therapy (pre-ART) era had documented low CD4+ cell counts, putting them at increased risk of TB.
+Following immune reconstitution by long-term ART, all study participants remained free of TB with a subset being IGRA/ activated M1 phenotype at baseline.
+At 24 hours after Mtb challenge, transcripts for MHC class I polypeptide-related sequence A (MICA) and its activating NK receptor natural killer group 2D receptor (NKG2D) (KLRK1) were strongly overrepresented in AM and in poly-CTLs of resisters, respectively.
+Combined, our data strongly support a key role of mycobactericidal poly-CTLs and activated AM cells in resistance to Mtb infection as determined by IGRA and TST in PWH.